 b) the growth of corporate power; and

 c) the growth of propaganda as a means of protecting corporate poweragainstdemocracy.

 a) advertising and publicity devoted to the creation of artificial wants;

 b) the public relations and propaganda industry whose principal goal is the diversion to meaningless pursuits and control of the public mind; and

 For Carey, it is an axiom of conventional wisdom that the use of propaganda as a means of social and ideological control is ‘distinctive’ of totalitarian regimes.
 Yet as he stresses: the most minimal exercise of common sense would suggest a different view: that propaganda is likely to play at least as important a part in democratic societies (where the existing distribution of power and privilege is vulnerable to quite limited changes in popular opinion) as in authoritarian societies (where it is not).’
 In this context,‘conventional wisdom” becomes conventional ignorance; as for “common sense”, maybe not so much.

 This reality as we now know was not in Reagan’s glossy economic brochure to be sure, and it may have been because the Gipper confused his prepositions and verbs.
-Yet as the GFC of 2008 amply demonstrated, it culminated in a free-for all, dog eat dog, anything goes, everyman for himself form of cannibal (or anarcho) capitalism—an updated, much-improved version of the no-holds-barred mercenary mercantilism much reminiscent of the era of the Gilded Age and the Robber Barons who ‘infested’ it, only one that doesn’t just eat its young, it eats itself!
+Yet as the GFC of 2008 amply demonstrated, it culminated in a free-for-all, dog-eats-bitch, anything goes, everyman for himself form of cannibal (or anarcho) capitalism—an updated, much-improved version of the no-holds-barred mercenary mercantilism much reminiscent of the era of the Gilded Age and the Robber Barons who ‘infested’ it, only one that doesn’t just eat its young, it consumes itself!

 — Making the World Safe for Plutocracy —